 GENERAL List the 5 largest projects completed by your company this past year Туре Amount Date 1.
 2. 3.
 4. 5.
-If you answer "YES" to any of the following questions - Please attach yo our explanation ons on a separa te sheet.
-Has any legal action been filed against you or your company within the last 3 ye ears?
+If you answer "YES" to any of the following questions - Please attach your explanati ons on a separa ite sheet.
+Has any legal action been filed against you or your company within the last 3 year s?
 YES NO Have you or your company ever filed bankruptcy?
-YES NO If YES, how long ago?
-Has your professional license ever been suspended or listed on probation?
-YES NO If YES, how long ago?
-Have you ever been convicted of a felony?
-YES NO If YES, how long ago?
-Have you ever had a complaint filed against you with the State Attorney Genera Business Bureau or any consumer affairs organization? al, the Better YES NO Has your company ever been cited or fined for failure to comply with local, prov federal Regulations and/or Statutes in the last 2 years? incial & YES NO AUTHORIZATION I, the undersigned, certify that all the information provided in this application is true and accurate.
+If YES, how long ago?
+YES NO Has your professional license ever been suspended or listed on probation?
+If YES, how long ago?
+YES NO Have you ever been convicted of a felony?
+If YES, how long ago?
+YES NO Have you ever had a complaint filed against you with the State Attorney General, Business Bureau or any consumer affairs organization? he Better YES NO Has your company ever been cited or fined for failure to comply with local, province federal Regulations and/or Statutes in the last 2 years? ial & YES NO I, the undersigned, certify that all the information provided in this application is true and accurate.
 RA its directors, committee members, employees may review my application and I will cooperate promptly and fully in such review.
 I will submit to RA such documents and information deemed necessary to confirm the information in this application.
 All documents submitted to RA are the property of RA and will not be returned to me.
 I waive all claims relating to or rising out of review by RA of this application, and I indemnify, release, discharge and exonerate RA for any action taken relating to such review, including denial of my application, revocation, suspension or other sanction for any action taken pursuant to the rules and standards of RA.
 I understand that I shall be notified of membership acceptance by RA in writing and that receipt of this application by RA and the deposit of dues DO NOT constitute approval of membership.
 We further understand that RA membership dues are non-refundable.
 We agree to meet all membership criteria within 12 months of applying and we understand that failure to meet such requirements within 12 months will result in rejection of our application and forfeiture of all fees and dues.
 I shall not make any claims of holding RA membership until such official notification, has been received in writing from RA.
-I also agree not to use the RA logo until my application is approved, and I understand that unauthorized use of the logo may result in rejection of my application and forfeiture of all payments, as well as further legal action.
-By signing, I acknowledge that I have read and understand the information in this application and agree to abide by these terms and rules.
-By indicating "YES" below, I acknowledge that I have read and understand the information in this information in this application and agree to abide by these terms and rules.
-I agree with submittal and comply with the above terms YES NO
+I slas agree not to use the RA logo until my application is approved, and I understand that unauthorized use of the logo may result in rejection of my application and forfeiture of all payments, as well as further legal action.
+By signing, I acknowledge that I have read and understand the information in this application and agree to a "YES" below, I acknowledge that I have read and understand the information in t terms and rules. tion and agree to abide by these I agree with submittal and comply with the above terms Signature of Authorized Representative YES Date NO success by investing time and effort in advancing the stated mission and objectives of developing RA.